gtri/scrimmage/docs/source/tutorials/openai-plugin.rst

 ``sensor_msg_flat`` sets up a message type, fills in the message with the new state information and then returns the message as its output.
-As the list of players is unordered, we call ``sc::keys`` to create an ordered list of them.
+As the list of players is unordered, we get the keys (entity ids) from the contacts map and copy them into an ordered set.
 This is to ensure that the state message has the same format every time.
 Again, our message consists of 4 states: x,y, cos(heading), and sin(heading).
 If there are more than one players on the field, it would also add their states to the